AnneLindberg/agent-resources/docs/docs/supported-platforms.md

 ## Automatic Tool Detection

-When you run `agr install`, the tool automatically detects your environment by checking:
+When you run `agr add`, the tool automatically detects your environment by checking:

 1. **Existing directories** — looks for `.claude/`, `.cursor/`, `.codex/`, `.github/`, `.opencode/`
 2. **Config files** — checks for `CLAUDE.md`, `AGENTS.md`, `.cursorrules`